luckylyk/theWhiteCrowParrot/readme.md

 ```

 ### SDK
-Suite of tools to edit the game datas
+Suite of tools to edit the game data
 - kritas_script: some helpers to export animation and set from krita
-- Pluck: UI to edit the game datas such as levels, scripts and sprites frames datas
+- Pluck: UI to edit the game data such as levels, scripts and sprites frames data

 ### Scripts